awsdocs/aws-systems-manager-user-guide/doc_source/ps-default-tier.md

 You can change the Parameter Store default tier setting at any time\.

-## Configuring Permissions to Specify a Parameter Store Default Tier<a name="parameter-store-throughput-permissions"></a>
+## Configuring permissions to specify a Parameter Store default tier<a name="parameter-store-throughput-permissions"></a>

 Verify that you have permission in AWS Identity and Access Management \(IAM\) to change the default parameter tier in Parameter Store by doing one of the following:
 + Ensure that the `AdministratorAccess` policy is attached to your IAM user, group, or role\.